ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Conclusion

-This documentation covers the implementation and explanations of a Virtual Machine by taking reference from the BlobVM.
-Different VMs can have different implementations depending upon their use case.
-A common thing among them could be the interface for a linear or DAG VM.
+This documentation covers concepts about Virtual Machine by walking through a VM that implements a decentralized key-value store.

-You can learn about using BlobVM in more detail through the [README](https://github.com/ava-labs/blobvm/blob/master/README.md) provided in its repository.
+You can learn more about the BlobVM by referencing the [README](https://github.com/ava-labs/blobvm/blob/master/README.md) in the GitHub repository.